DamianArado/DamianArado/README.md

 I'm OPEN to work on interesting projects.
 You can email me [here](mailto:khanhumayun95@gmail.com) or find me [here](https://www.linkedin.com/in/damianarado/) to get in touch.
 Thanks!
 Have a good day.

 Oh, and also: I like clicking pictures.
-The pic on top was clicked by [Viktor Kiryanov](https://unsplash.com/@vki) but I post my shots [here](https://vsco.co/damianarado).
+The pic on top was clicked by [Quino Al](https://unsplash.com/@quinoal) but I post my shots [here](https://vsco.co/damianarado).